plurb/Aetherwynn-Unstable-Isotopes/Classes/Barbarian/Barbarian Class.md

 Your Rage ends early unless you Attack, make a Strength check or Saving Throw, or use a Bonus Action to extend it before the beginning of your next turn.

+`X = the number shown in the Rages column of the Barbarian table`.

 ## Exploits
 *1st-level Ability (Barbarian)*

 > *You gain savage abilities that help you gore enemies and aid allies in and out of battle.*

-You gain the following Abilities.
+You gain the following Attributes and Abilities.

 ### Stamina